GEARSET LIMITED

 Complaints and queries

-Gearset strives to meet the highest standards when collecting and using personal information.
+We strive to meet the highest standards when collecting and using personal data.
 We take complaints very seriously.
 If you feel our collection or use of information is unfair, misleading or inappropriate, we encourage you to bring this to our attention.
 We also welcome any suggestions for improving our procedures.

-If you have any questions regarding this policy, or want to make a complaint about the way we’ve handled your personal information, email us at [email protected] or contact us at Gearset Limited, The Bradfield Centre, Cambridge Science Park Road, Cambridge, CB4 0GA, UK.
+If you have any questions regarding this policy, or want to make a complaint about the way we’ve handled your personal data, email us at [email protected] or contact us at Gearset Limited, The Bradfield Centre, Cambridge Science Park Rd, Cambridge, CB4 0GA, UK.

 You can also complain to the ICO if you are unhappy with how we have used your data.